yesanatoliy/OpenGym/README.md

 #### [GitHub](https://github.com/yesanatoliy) | [LinkedIn](https://www.linkedin.com/in/anatoliy-agadzhanov-5a2a54173/)
 ***
 ### ***Description***
 OpenGym is an website for volleyball players to find information about local events where they can sign up to play volleyball!
-Players who run these events can use OpenGym to create and promote their events.
+Players who run these events can also use OpenGym to create event listings to promote their events.

 ***
 ### ***Technologies Used***